 My piano was located under the DUMBO Archway from June 5, 2015 - June 21, 2015.
 A big thank you to the DUMBO BID for taking such good care of the piano and for arranging so many wonderful events with and around it.
 Special thanks also go out to all the Sing for Hope staff and interns, my fellow piano artists, and to everyone who contributed to my Indiegogo campaign.
 I could not have made the piano without you.
 Thank you!

-UPDATE: Reflections/Transformation has found it's forever home!
+UPDATE: Reflection/Transformation has found it's forever home!
 It is now residing in NYU's Hospital for Joint Diseases in the Rusk Rehabilitation Unit.

-Here is the evolution, in pictures, of my 2015 Sing for Hope Piano "Reflections/Transformation" from concept sketch to it's life on the streets:
+Here is the evolution, in pictures, of my 2015 Sing for Hope Piano "Reflection/Transformation" from concept sketch to it's life on the streets:

 In late 2013 and early 2014 I had the priviledge and pleasure to work with 11 students from Sing for Hope's arts education classes to create a New York themed piano for display at the 2014 Super Bowl!
 The NFL had requested a New York themed piano so I had each of the students tell me what their favorite part of NYC was and why.
 Using source images of the places they chose, they designed (singly & in teams) compositions of those places, transferred them to the sides of the piano & painted them (most of them in under 4 hours).
 I connected all of their pieces with silhouettes I added of people going about their lives.
 The NY masses!
 People watching was an activity mentioned by a good half of the students and, as it's one of my favorite activities, it seemed appropriate to have the piano crawling with people.